“The day has passed for patching up the capitalist system; it must go!”- James Connolly

 In the first three months of 2012, Socialist Party activists were instrumental in organising opposition to the introduction in building organised resistance and mass non-payment to the introduction of a household tax.
 This involved organising meetings with other left and community activists throughout the southern Irish state with an aggregate total of 30,000 attending in the first three months of that year and 52% refusing to pay the charge.

 From this campaign we initiated the Anti-Austerity Alliance (later renamed Solidarity- the Left Alternative) with working class activists who fought alongside us in the campaign against the household tax and property tax.
-Today Solidarity has three TDs (Members of Parliament), all of whom are Socialist Party members — Ruth Coppinger, Paul Murphy and Mick Barry.
-Our comrades act as tribunes for the working class and the oppressed, both in Ireland and internationally, in the Dáil (Irish Parliament) and use our positions to popularise the ideas of socialism.
+Today Solidarity has two TDs, all of whom are Socialist Party members — Ruth Coppinger and Mick Barry.
+Our members act as tribunes for the working class and the oppressed in the Dáil and use our positions to popularise the ideas of socialism.

 Water charges and Jobstown trials